"THE NAME YOU CAN TRUST" SE No.1 TYRES & TRACKING CENTRE

 Important Tyre Laws & Safety Facts (UK)

-Tread Depth: Must be at least 1.6mm across the middle 75% of the tyre.
+Tread Depth: The tread depth must be at least 1.6mm across the middle 75% of the tyre, which is crucial for passing MOT testing.

-Tyre Pressure: Must be correct for your vehicle — incorrect pressure affects safety, handling, and fuel efficiency.
+Tyre Pressure: Ensure that the tyre pressure is correct for your vehicle — incorrect pressure can negatively affect safety, handling, and fuel efficiency, making it essential for effective vehicle diagnostics.

-Penalties: You can be fined up to £2,500 and 3 points per illegal tyre.
+Penalties: Failure to comply with these requirements can result in fines of up to £2,500 and 3 points per illegal tyre.

 There are many different reasons for tyre wear.
 Your tyres don't just get worn due to age and use, other factors including emergency braking, incorrect tyre inflation and wheel alignment, and poor road surfacing can easily damage a tyre.